 Following up on your customer's actions

-When your customer demands you to take action, you're expected to do so as quick as possible.
+When your customer demands you to take action, you're expected to do so as quickly as possible.
 In transactional email, this results in:

 Order confirmations: When you own a webshop, sell festival tickets or run an online taxi service, your customers need to know if their payment succeeded.